davespoon/grin-chat-bot/README.md

-# Chat with your documents
+# Chat with Your Documents

 This is a simple chat application that interacts with your documents, powered by LangChain and OpenAI.
 This project serves as a Retrieval-Augmented Generation (RAG) example.